What’s Inside Wine Down Box

 If you are just looking for wine though, the $65+ per month cost (including shipping) is a hefty price to pay.
+You can probably find a cheaper club.
 If you aren’t looking for cheese with your wine, or are a vegetarian/vegan, this won’t be the club for you.

 However, as far as I know, they are one of the only clubs which sends cheese and charcuterie pairings.